bechdelscript/bechdelscript/README.md

 [See license here.](LICENSE.txt)

 ## Project status
 This project, along with the front-end website, will not be worked on further by our team.
-Any potential updates would have to be done by collaborators.
+Any potential updates would have to be done by the open source community.